One of the most common social selling questions I’m asked is: Can I send LinkedIn connection requests to cold prospects?

 - Be Discovered

 Again, Social Selling leaders will teach many techniques and approaches.
-I, however, teach my clients to focus on these 10 ways to grow your LinkedIn Connections / Followers and Twitter Followers.
+I, however, teach our clients to focus on these 10 ways to grow their LinkedIn Connections / Followers.
+You can learn more about this in our LinkedIn Training Program!

 - One-2-One Social Engagement